• Home

 • Educate & empower peers with trainings on what should and should not be allowed in spaces of vulnerable individuals in recovery.

-• Mandate accountability from program leaders and organizations on local, state and federal levels.
+• Mandate accountability from peer support specialists, program leaders, program affiliates, organizations and agencies on a local, state and federal level that exhibit or enable predatory behavior.

-• Mandate that all recovery programs in the state of Georgia visibly display the code of ethics and means of reporting misconduct in each facility.
+• Mandate that all recovery programs in the state of Georgia visibly display the code of ethics.

-• Mandate that all recovery programs in the state of Georgia adhere to a quarterly survey of review by peers to be submitted to SAMHSA, as well as establish public review submissions.
+• Mandate that all recovery and behavioral health programs, organizations and agencies in the state of Georgia adhere to a quarterly survey of review by peers and staff to be submitted to SAMHSA, as well as establish public review submissions for every RCO in Georgia.

-• Amend all recovery certification programs to include predatory behavior analysis of recovery program facilitators and seize victim blaming rhetoric.
-As of December 2025, these amendments do not exist in the statewide CPS Project training manual or annual mandated peer ethics training.
+• Amend all recovery certification programs to include predatory behavior analysis of a peer support specialist, facilitator or program associate.
+Seize predatory and victim blaming rhetoric in certified peer support training manuals and training.
+As of March 2026, these amendments do not exist in the statewide CPS Project or Peer Support Certification training manuals, certification trainings or annual mandated peer ethics trainings.

-• Provide spaces of support and healing for peers that have experienced recovery program abuse and exploitation, as well as the children of survivors - inclusive of trauma informed therapy, alternative support and compensation paid for by the state of Georgia.
+• Provide spaces of support and healing for peers that have experienced recovery program abuse and exploitation, as well as the children of survivors - inclusive of trauma informed therapy (Specifically CPTSD & EMDR) and alternative support and compensation for the psychological, emotional, physical and financial damage; paid for by the state of Georgia.

 • Immediate revocation of certification(s) of any peer specialist, facilitator, affiliate or program leader exhibiting predatory behavior of any kind and immediate removal from one's position, seizing access to vulnerable peers in recovery.

-• Seize state & federal funding to recovery programs exhibiting predatory behavior, causing harm to vulnerable peers in recovery.
+• Seize local, state, and federal funding (taxpayer dollars) to recovery programs exhibiting predatory behavior, causing harm to vulnerable peers in recovery.

 Your voice matters.